Excelencia Policy Agenda

 Workforce preparation

-The pandemic has shown that Latinos are overrepresented in the workforce but in jobs that are vulnerable and lower in pay.
+Latinos are overrepresented in the workforce in jobs that are essential, vulnerable, and lower in pay.
 The following recommendations support Latino students’ successful transition to the workforce:

 • Leverage existing federal programs, such as Federal Work-Study, to support experiential learning opportunities for students.